franciscozorrilla/metaGEM/README.md

 Please consult the [setup page](https://github.com/franciscozorrilla/metaGEM/wiki/Quickstart) in the wiki for further configuration instructions.

+## :school_satchel: Tutorial & Usage

+`metaGEM` can even be used to explore your own gut microbiome sequencing data from at-home-test-kit services such as [unseen bio](https://unseenbio.com/).
+The [following tutorial](https://github.com/franciscozorrilla/unseenbio_metaGEM) showcases the `metaGEM` workflow on two unseenbio samples.

 Run `metaGEM` without any arguments to see usage instructions:

 ```